konstructio/colony-docs/docs/install/colony-prod/install-colony.md

 ## Step 2 - Create Your API Key

 1. Navigate to `https://colony.konstruct.io/`
-2. Log in with any of the options listed, this step creates your datacenter (and unique ID for the data center)
+2. Log in with any of the options listed, this step creates your data center (and unique ID for the data center)
 3. Go to **API Keys** and select **Create New API Key**.

 **Save this information in a safe place, it only displays once.**